It is a narcotic drug widely used for motility disorders.

 - Abdominal pain.

-- Irritable bowel and other colon disorders that can include diarrhea.
+- Irritable bowel and other colon disorders can include diarrhea.

-- Digestive tract emptying prior to endoscopies or X-rays.
+- Digestive tract emptying before endoscopies or X-rays.

 - Intestinal paralysis after an operation.